Hi! I’m Kate Gatski, one half of Gatski Metal.

 Over the years, we’ve built a creative business through trial and error.
 We’ve learned that we have to balance the making we love with selling and putting ourselves out there.
 The balance isn’t always easy.
 But the freedom we find in making our own path is exhilarating.

 In this space, I want to share my thoughts and reflections on building our creative enterprise.
 But I also want to answer your questions and help you pioneer your own creative venture.
-If you have a question for my Q&A series, you can ask it here.
+If you have a question, you can ask it here.

 And if you would like more personal help, I am happy to offer a one-on-one consultation.
 When you sign up, you’ll send me your shop link(s).
 I will spend two hours reviewing your shop and making recommendations, and send you a detailed written assessment.
 You can purchase a two-hour review for $100 here.
 Once you purchase, I will confirm your consultation and let you know when you can expect my reply.